 The eesel AI alternative to Atlassian AI project management: Connecting all the dots

-With its dead-simple setup, transparent pricing, and obsessive focus on creating a single source of truth, eesel AI gives your team the ability to get instant answers to their questions, right inside the chat tools they’re already using all day long.
+With its simple setup and focus on unifying information, eesel AI enhances your team's ability to get instant answers right inside the chat tools they use every day.

 What's the verdict on Atlassian AI project management?

-Atlassian is making a serious push into AI for project management, and there's no doubt that the new features in Jira and Confluence can help your team be more productive.
-They can genuinely help you plan faster, automate repetitive tasks, and find information more easily within their ecosystem.
+Atlassian is leading the way in AI for project management, and the features in Jira and Confluence are powerful tools to help your team be more productive in 2026.
+They help you plan faster, automate tasks, and find information efficiently within a trusted, mature ecosystem.

 This video showcases how Jira's AI-powered workflows and agents can reimagine Atlassian AI project management.